fulldecent/lightning-sites/README.md

 * Update `.gitignore` to include `tmp`, `BUILD/` and `BACKUP/`
 * Update `_travis.yml` to call `bundle exec rake test`, [see full example here](https://github.com/fulldecent/html-website-template/blob/master/.travis.yml)
-* Update Jekyll excludes in `_config.yml`, if you have one, and exclude these new files and gitignores
+* Update Jekyll excludes in `_config.yml`, if you have one, then exclude these new files and gitignores

 # How to use it